 But it gets a lot better and easier with integrations.

 Admin Columns offers integrations various plugins.
-Each integration is crafted carefully to bring out the best of that plugin.
+Each one is crafted carefully to bring out the best of that plugin.
 We know how that plugin works and we use that make content management even easier.
 We know what kind of custom content is supported.
 We have created columns that know how this custom field is named, how it should be displayed, sorted, filtered and edited.

 We recently redesigned our ACF documentation and faced a painful task; Update the categories, content and meta for over 100 posts!
 Admin Columns Pro is a super intuitive life saver!
 A few clicks later, we were filtering and editing content directly from the columns!
 Thanks for saving us from the dreaded hours of loading all those edit pages!